Jamnitzer/Metal_VertexStreaming/README.md

 ***

-The key to this example is the staggered rendered and updating.
+The key to this example is the staggered rendering and updating.
 When the Renderer is configured we create a buffer 3 times bigger than needed for a single frame.